enkidevs/curriculum/typescript/introduction/tsc-data-types-i/tsc-number-string-boolean.md

 ---
 ## Content

+We can define a type for a value by adding a `:` and a type after its name.

 ### String

 A *string* is a data type that represents a sequence of characters.
 For a value to be a string, it must be enclosed in single (`'`) or double (`"`) quotation marks or back-ticks `` ` ``